WestCoastInformatics/SNOMED-CT-Transitive-Closure/README.md

 ============================
 Code to build a transitive closure table from an RF2, snapshot, inferred SNOMED CT relationships file.
-Additionally includes scripts to create and populate a MYSQL or Oracle database with this data.
+Additionally includes scripts to create and populate a MySQL, Postgres, or Oracle database with this data.
 To download a package built for the latest US or International edition, visit http://www.westcoastinformatics.com/resources.html